Diane Black: Tennessee legislature

 Before becoming a state Senator in 2004, she had previously served as a state Representative for six years from 1998.
 Prior to her election as a Republican state representative, Black had voted in two Democratic primaries in 1996.
 Black was the Assistant Floor Leader of the Senate Republican Caucus, a member of the Senate Government Operations Committee, and the Vice-Chairwoman of the Senate General Welfare, Health, and Human Resources Committee.
 She was elected the Tennessee Senate Republican Caucus Chairwoman in 2006.

 In May 2009, Black's legislative aide forwarded an e-mail depicting a collage of United States Presidents.
 President Barack Obama's section of the collage was represented by a black square with two eyeballs.
-Black's reprimand of her aide was criticized as too lenient by two political blogs and Tennessee Democratic Party Chairwoman Chip Forrester.
+Black's reprimand of her aide was criticized as too lenient by two political blogs and Tennessee Democratic Party Chairman Chip Forrester.
 Black said the e-mail did not represent her views, and that the reprimand of her aide was in keeping with the legislator's human resource policy for e-mail guideline violations.

 U.S. House of Representatives

-Black was one of two female U.S. Representatives who prefer the title "congressman"; the other was Republican Marsha Blackburn, also of Tennessee.
-Both departed the House at the end of the 115th Congress.
+As of 2013, Black was one of three female U.S. Representatives who preferred the title "congressman"; the others were Republican Marsha Blackburn, also of Tennessee, and Republican Cynthia Lummis of Wyoming.
+Black and Blackburn departed the House at the end of the 115th Congress and Lummis left the House at the end of the 114th Congress, with Blackburn and Lummis becoming Senators of their respective states.